caumons/play/README.md

 ## Creating playlists

-To create a **new playlist (-n, --playlist)** you have to give it a name and tell *play* which are the files.
+To create a **new playlist (-n, --playlist)** you have to give it a name and tell *play* which are the files (local or streaming).
 You can use the params to find the files as explained in the section "Playing files".
 Here you have some examples:

     play -n playlist1 /path/to/files1/  ⇐ New audio/video playlist
     play -rn playlist2  /path/to/files2/  ⇐ New recursive audio/video playlist